2022–23 Taipei Fubon Braves season

 The 2022–23 Taipei Fubon Braves season was the franchise's 25th league season, the franchise's third season in the P. LEAGUE+ (PLG), its 4th in Taipei City.
 The Braves are coached by Hsu Chin-Che in his sixth year as head coach.
-The Braves will also participate in 2023 East Asia Super League as the 2022 P. League+ champions.
+The Braves also participated in 2023 East Asia Super League as the 2022 P. League+ champions.